2013 Pakistani general election: Background

-By Constitution's stipulation on Time of conducting elections in the country, [general] elections are to be held at an interval of five years or whenever parliament is dissolved by the President.
+According to the constitution general elections are to be held at an interval of five years or whenever parliament is dissolved by the President.
 Upon dissolution of the National Assembly (a lower house of the Parliament), the elections are to be held within a period of sixty days immediately under a caretaker set–up.
 The previous elections were held in February 2008 and its term naturally expired in February 2013.

 In mid-January 2013, Sufi cleric and politician Dr. Tahir-ul-Qadri led a Long March from Lahore to Islamabad, which is over 350 km, demanding the electoral reforms, the quick dissolution of the National Assembly and a precise date for the election.
 The march attracted about ~50,000 participants from across Pakistan and ended peacefully.
 However, this appeared to have little impact on the PPP government who continued on as per normal, and were seemingly following their plan as to when to announce elections.
 The anti-corruption activism led by Imran Khan gathered momentum and political interests.

 In the run up to the elections, a US Congressional report provided a brief overview of the PPP government between 2008 and 2013.
 The annual report included the input of 16 US intelligence agencies, including the CIA, which pointed the policies and performances of the PPP government during their five-year term.
 The report wanted that "Economically, trouble looms.
 Pakistan, with its small tax base, poor system of tax collection, and reliance on foreign aid, faces no real prospects for sustainable economic growth.
 The government has been unwilling to address economic problems that continue to constrain economic growth.
 The PPP government has made no real effort to persuade its disparate coalition members to accept much-needed monetary policy and tax reforms, because members are simply focused on retaining their seats in the upcoming elections."